Urban green mapping

 Figure 6: Vegetation and non-vegetation urban map

 4.)
-Calculate percentage of urban green in each municipality district
+Calculate the percentage of urban green areas in each municipal district.

-There are many ways how to handle this task.
-I used zonal statistics where raster values were summed to each polygon.
+There are several approaches to accomplish this task.
+I used zonal statistics, summing raster values within each polygon.

 Result: